pkorus/iterative-filtering-self-recovery/readme.md

 ## Links

-- Robustness evaluations grids in higher resolution for 30 images can be obtained here: [wifs-robustness-grids.zip](http://kt.agh.edu.pl/~korus/index.php/download_file/view/32/112/) (64 MB).
+- High resolution robustness evaluations grids for 30 images can be obtained here: [wifs-robustness-grids.zip](http://kt.agh.edu.pl/~korus/index.php/download_file/view/32/112/) (64 MB).
 - Our image dataset (100 1Mpx gray-scale photographs) can be obtained here: [wifs-2014-testset.zip](http://kt.agh.edu.pl/~korus/index.php/download_file/view/27/112/) (55 MB)

+## Compatibility

+The code was written a few years ago and should work well with Matlab versions around R2014.
+Rudimentary tests in R2018a revealed depreciation of Matlab's internal SVM routines - in this case, the code will fall-back to a simpler linear classifier.

 ## License